Top Ten Most Interesting Planets in the Solar System

 It is the closest planet to the sun and the second hottest planet in the solar system.
 It is the smallest planet it the solar system.
 During the day temperatures reach 472 degrees celsius, and during night they fall all the way to -127 degrees celsius!
 This is because it has no atmosphere to regulate temperatures.
 Mercury also has a double sunrise, the sun rises, hides almost where it came out, and rises again.

-Eris Eris is a dwarf planet located in the scattered disk, a region of the solar system beyond Neptune.
-It was discovered in 2005 by astronomer Mike Brown and his team, and its discovery led to a redefinition of what constitutes a planet, eventually resulting in the reclassification of Pluto as a dwarf planet... read more
+Eris is a dwarf planet located in the scattered disk region of the solar system, which lies beyond Neptune.
+It was discovered in 2005 by astronomer Mike Brown and his team.
+The discovery played a major role in prompting the International Astronomical Union to redefine the term planet, which eventually... read more

 The most massive dwarf planet, used to be considered the 10th planet until 2006 when it was classified a dwarf planet.